 Without REST-MD, NMR alone can provide valuable information on the experimental conformational preference of the free ligand in solution.
 From the NMR alone, the relative populations of each conformer in solution can be deduced.
 And it can be determined if the dominant conformer in solution is pre-organized into the bioactive conformation, which is of practical value for drug discovery.
 However, adding REST-MD provides an easy and practical way to visualize the magnitude of the energy penalty paid if the bioactive conformation is not highly populated in solution.
-This can help rationalize the cost to benefit ratio of effort invested in designing an increase in the percent bioactive conformation by restricting rotation design team effort invested in increasing the percentage of free ligand pre-organized into a bioactive conformation.
+This can help rationalize the cost to benefit ratio of design team effort invested in increasing the percentage of free ligand pre-organized into a bioactive conformation.
 As drug discovery requires optimization of several parameters, knowing when binding has been optimized can shift design focus and resources towards improving physicochemical properties.